cameron-simpson/css/lib/python/cs/app/mailfiler.5.md

 The action targets are applied as they are encountered in matching rules.
 The deliverable targets are accrued for delivery at the end of the rules.

-If no deliverable targets have been accrued then the default target, specified by the `$DEFAULT` environment variable, is used.
+If no deliverable targets have been accrued then the default targets, specified by the `$DEFAULT` environment variable, are used.
 There is no default for `$DEFAULT`;
 if it is not specified the message is not considered to be successfully delivered.
 Most rules files commence with a definition of the default delivery target, for example:

     DEFAULT=unmatched

+For folders whose rules are exceptions i.e. they specify messages to be filed elsewhere, while nonmatching messages remain in the folder, use:

+    DEFAULT=.

 The message must be successfully handed to all targets of all matching rules for the filter run to be considered successfully filtered.